 4. Starting With the Gist, Not Objects

-And art is one of those fundamentally important objects.
+Art is one of those publicly constructed and thus fundamentally important objects .

 When I look at that painting of Velázquez’s—that painting that is now thought to be his self-portrait—I see the world not through my eyes anymore, but through his.
 As close as is possible between humans, I share someone else’s view.
 I see—at least somewhat, at least a little bit—him, as he saw himself.
 The experience was a bit shattering.